-Croatia was part of the main migration route for refugees to come to Europe in 2015 and 2016.
+Croatia was part of refugees’ main migration route to Europe in 2015 and 2016.

-MAGNA completed all its activities to help the victims of the refugee crisis in 2016.
+MAGNA completed all its activities to assist victims of the refugee crisis in 2016.

 Overview of the Refugee Crisis

-In Croatia, through which almost 610 000 refugees passed, MAGNA operated stable clinics and mobile medical facilities.
-We focused on the most vulnerable groups of refugees - children and women.
-But we helped everyone who needed it.
-On September 16, 2015, MAGNA sent its medical teams to Tovarnik, where they opened a mobile medical facility for people gathering near the Tovarnik/Šid border crossing.
-MAGNA provided refugees with water, shelters and other non-food aid such as blankets, raincoats, thermal blankets and sanitary packages.
+In Croatia, through which almost 610,000 refugees passed, MAGNA operated stationary clinics and mobile medical facilities.
+We focused on the most vulnerable groups of refugees: children and women.
+But we helped anyone who needed it.
+On 16 September 2015, MAGNA sent medical teams to Tovarnik, where they opened a mobile medical facility for those gathering near the Tovarnik/Šid border crossing.
+MAGNA provided refugees with water, shelters, and other non-food aid such as blankets, raincoats, thermal blankets, and sanitary packages.

-In March 2016, we completed all activities aimed at helping refugees.
+In March 2016 we completed all activities to assist refugee crisis victims.

-In Hungary, MAGNA responded immediately to the urgent needs of refugees in terms of healthcare.
-Over 10 days, we have provided basic health care, water, shelters and other non-food assistance to over 4,000 refugees.
-Consequently, MAGNA was the largest healthcare provider in Croatia and the official partner of Croatia for the provision of healthcare in Opatovac and Slavonski Brod camps.
-The most common health problems were respiratory diseases, intestinal diseases, foot injuries, colds, but also worsening and complications resulting from chronic diseases.
+In Hungary, MAGNA responded immediately to refugees’ urgent health care needs .
+Over 10 days, we provided basic health care, water, shelters, and other non-food assistance to over 4,000 refugees.
+This made MAGNA was the largest health care provider in Croatia and the country’s official health care partner in the Opatovac and Slavonski Brod camps.
+The most common health problems included respiratory diseases, intestinal diseases, foot injuries, and colds, but there were also many cases of worsening and complications resulting from chronic diseases.